openwebwork/mathquill/docs/Config.md

 Overwriting this may be useful for hacks like suppressing built-in virtual keyboards.
 It defaults to `<textarea autocorrect=off .../>`.

+### tabbable

+For static and editable math fields, when `tabbable` is false, the math field is not part of the page's tab order.
+Despite that, the math field can still be focused when selected by a mouse.

+Static math fields default to `tabbable: false`, Editable math fields default to `tabbable: true`.

 ## Handlers

 Handlers are called after a specified event.